DaveEveritt/vintage-mac-lists/vintage-mac-software.md

 ## Apple II application software

-- **Ormbeta Compact Accounting System**: rare obscure demo version, disks in vinyl folder, written in Pascal, have some extra info, but brief mentions can only be found on the WayBackMachine
+- **Ormbeta Compact Accounting System**: rare obscure demo version, disks in vinyl folder, written in Pascal, some extra info, but brief mentions can only be found on the WayBackMachine

 ### System 6 Application software